Scottish born Jon Morrison trained as a photographer in the British Army during the late 70’s and early 80’s.

 Jon can often be seen with his gear anywhere from mine sites, shooting from aircraft or in his studio shooting models or products (although you will never see him shooting a wedding!).

-With the subtle humour and mild manners of Top Gear’s Jeremy Clarkson, Jon can usually be found consuming single malt whisky and reciting Monty Python passages.
+With the subtle humor and mild manners of Top Gear’s Jeremy Clarkson, Jon can usually be found consuming single malt whisky and reciting Monty Python passages.
 It is said this releases his creative and technical genius as a commercial and advertising photographer, and obsession with all things labelled “Nikon”.
 Some say he should permanently be behind a camera due to the fact that nobody can understand his Scottish accent.

 The bag is a Pelican Case, very tough and waterproof.